 - You can also unlock your device with your fingerprint if you set up Touch ID.

-Taking a few minutes to make sure you are aware of these features and have them enabled will help to minimize the panic if your device is lost, stolen or damaged.
+Taking a few minutes to make sure you know these features and have them enabled will help to minimize the panic if your device is lost, stolen or damaged.

 If you're over 50 and own an iPhone, make sure you check out my FREE ebook, 10 Features Everyone Over 50 Should Know.